robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 ## Encore

-*This section was added a few days after the original post to build on the feedback I received from Reddit*.
+*This section was added a few days after the original post, building on the feedback I received from Reddit*.

 I posted my initial analysis on Reddit and it generated some nice discussion.
-Someone pointed out that you can actually find spot charter rates online.
-In particular, there is a Twitter user that posts nothing but charter details:
+Someone pointed out that you can actually find spot charter rates online; in particular, there is a Twitter user that posts nothing but charter details:

 <center>
 <img src="{{ site.imageurl }}oil_tankers/tankers_twitter.png" style="width:80%;"/>